DaniilOr/spark-data-analysis/README.md

 ```

 Next weather data was copied and joined to original dataset.
 To avoid data multiplication, restaurants data was left-joined to weather records, but first of all, temperature was averaged per date and geohash (so that there are no multiple rows for a sinlge geohash).
 Result was saved, parttitioned by wthr_date.
+Resulting structure of saved + partitioned data: https://ibb.co.com/T83BKMc
+Code can be found by the following link: https://github.com/DaniilOr/spark-data-analysis